What is Workers’ Compensation?

 Not everyone who calls our offices ends up hiring us to represent them.
 In certain situations we are able to answer the injured workers’ questions and give some free advice (for instance, we have a book which explains workers compensation cases available for free if you request it).
 In other cases, the worker decides that they want someone to help them; the choice is yours, but it is smart to at least call a knowledgeable workers’ compensation lawyer with the questions you have.

-If you have suffered a job injury and you have questions about your right to Alabama Workers Compensation benefits, don’t hesitate to contact and speak with one of the experienced Work Injury Attorneys at Powell and Denny today for a free consultation; and remember, virtual appointments are available for you through Zoom from wherever you reside.
+If you have suffered a work injury and have questions about your right to Alabama Workers’ Compensation benefits, don’t hesitate to contact Powell and Denny and speak with one of the experienced workers compensation and wrongful termination lawyers and schedule a free consultation.
+Appointments are available in person, or virtually through Zoom for your convenience from wherever you live.

 Powell and Denny: We Work When You Can’t